 Mr. Mancusi counsels clients on compliance with privacy and data security requirements, including financial privacy under the Gramm-Leach-Bliley Act, the Fair Credit Reporting Act, as amended by the Fair and Accurate Credit Transactions Act, and the federal E-Sign Act.
 In addition, Mr. Mancusi advises clients regarding developing and implementing data breach response programs, including compliance with notification requirements at the federal and state levels.

 Recognized by Chambers USA as "a key player in the enforcement arena," Mr. Mancusi served in the Enforcement Division of the Office of the Comptroller of the Currency, where he handled its banking law enforcement actions.
-He is currently Vice Chair of the Executive Council of the Federal Bar Association's Banking Committee, and served as the Vice Chair of ABA's Banking Committee.
+He currently serves as Chair of the Executive Council of the Federal Bar Association's Banking Committee, and served as the Vice Chair of ABA's Banking Committee.
 In addition, Mr. Mancusi teaches a training program through the Institute for International Bankers on the US anti-money laundering and sanctions program issues that are most relevant to international banks.